We recently had the pleasure of getting to know South Carolina personal injury attorney Mark Chappell. Here's what we learned:

-Mark Chappell will 1st help the family whose lives are changed forever by unimaginable tragedy and then do all he can to make sure the same tragedy doesn’t happen to other families.
+Mark Chappell will first help the family whose lives are changed forever by unimaginable tragedy and then do all he can to make sure the same tragedy doesn't happen to other families.

 One case that Mark is especially proud of involves his having represented the family of a child who was beaten to death by a foster parent.
 After an extensive period of discovery, he determined that the policies in effect at the time did not properly screen, train, or monitor a foster parent with serious mental health issues.

 After a week-long trial, the jury returned a verdict for the defense.
 However, the South Carolina Department of Social Services changed its protocol in order to prevent this type of tragedy from happening to another child or family — to Mark, this is a true victory.

 Mark says, “Don't believe everything you hear (particularly on TV or radio ads)!”
 (That probably also goes for the internet.)

 Seriously, though, he points out that he's been a trial lawyer for nearly 40 years, and the ads are full of fast numbers and double talk that don't reflect what the legal profession is actually about.

 He says, “You don't have to hire me, but I know most of the ‘real' lawyers in South Carolina because I've seen them in action.
 They're not on TV—they're in the courthouse.”